-TNKase Resource Center: Supporting you in the treatment of acute myocardial infarction (AMI) patients
+TNKase Resource Center: Supporting you in the treatment of acute ST elevation myocardial infarction (STEMI) patients

 Important Safety Information

-TNKase therapy in patients with AMI is contraindicated in the following situations because of an increased risk of bleeding: active internal bleeding; history of cerebrovascular accident; intracranial or intraspinal surgery, or trauma within 2 months; intracranial neoplasm, arteriovenous malformation, or aneurysm; known bleeding diathesis; and severe uncontrolled hypertension.
+TNKase is contraindicated in patients with: active internal bleeding; history of cerebrovascular accident; intracranial or intraspinal surgery or trauma within 2 months; intracranial neoplasm, arteriovenous malformation, or aneurysm; known bleeding diathesis; and severe uncontrolled hypertension.

 Warnings and Precautions

-The most common complication encountered during TNKase therapy is bleeding.
-Should serious bleeding (not controlled by local pressure) occur, any concomitant heparin or antiplatelet agents should be discontinued immediately and treated appropriately.
+Should serious bleeding that is not controlled by local pressure occur, discontinue any concomitant heparin or antiplatelet agents immediately and treat appropriately.

 The use of thrombolytics can increase the risk of thrombo-embolic events in patients with high likelihood of left heart thrombus, such as patients with mitral stenosis or atrial fibrillation.